-Classroom Expectations
+Classroom Expectations and Code of Conduct

 It is expected that all students and staff will be respectful of each other.

 When on campus, the expectation is that students treat the experience as a simulated work environment.
 It is expected that students will dress and behave in a professional manner at all times.